Nonreciprocal transmission in hybrid atomic ensemble-optomechanical systems: Perfect optical nonreciprocity

 The total Hamiltonian of the system include the following energy terms, the interactions among the subsystems, and the driving fields, and can be written as $(\hbar = 1)$,

 The term $H_o$ stands for the free Hamiltonian of the cavity fields and mechanical oscillator, and reads,

 where $a_j (a_j^\dagger)$ and $b (b^\dagger)$ are the annihilation (creation) operators for the cavity and mechanical modes (with $j = 1, 2$), obeying the commutation relations $[a_j, a_j^\dagger] = 1$ and $[b, b^\dagger] = 1$.
-The atomic ensemble, modeled as a bosonic mode, interacts with both the optical and mechanical subsystems.
-Its Hamiltonian is written as:

-where $J_2$ is the coupling strength between the atomic ensemble and the first cavity mode, and $J_3$ describes the coupling between the atomic ensemble and the mechanical oscillator.
-The detuning of the atomic ensemble mode from the driving frequency is defined as $\Delta_{en} = \omega_{en} - \omega_L$.
 We assume that the number of atoms in the excited state is significantly lower than the total number of atoms $N$, indicating that the atomic ensemble operates under low excitation conditions.
 Consequently, we can treat the atomic ensemble as a bosonic mode.
 The atomic ensemble is initially modeled using spin-1/2 Pauli operators $\sigma_j^z$ and $\sigma_j^\pm$ for the $j^{th}$ two-level atom, which satisfy the commutation relations $[\sigma_j^+, \sigma_j^-] = \sigma_j^z$ and $[\sigma_j^z, \sigma_j^\pm] = \pm 2 \sigma_j^\pm$.
 To treat the atomic ensemble as a bosonic mode, we apply the Holstein-Primakoff transformation, which enables us to map the collective spin operators to bosonic creation and annihilation operators,

+The atomic ensemble interacts with both the optical and mechanical subsystems.
+Its Hamiltonian is written as: